 Postal Regulatory Commission.

-The Commission is establishing a public inquiry to receive comments regarding the Postal Service's proposed service performance measurement systems for Market Dominant products.
-In addition, the Commission is scheduling a technical conference where the Postal Service will briefly outline its proposals.
-This notice informs the public of this proceeding and the technical conference, invites public comment, and takes other administrative steps.
+The Commission is noticing a recently filed Postal Service request proposing modifications to its market dominant service performance measurement systems.
+This document informs the public of this proceeding and the technical conference, invites public comment, and takes other administrative steps.

 FOR FURTHER INFORMATION CONTACT:

-Interested persons are invited to comment on any or all aspects of the Postal Service's new proposals for service performance measurement and reporting systems.
-Comments are due March 26, 2015.
-Reply comments may be filed no later than April 8, 2015.
-The Commission intends to evaluate the comments received and use those suggestions to help carry out its service performance measurement responsibilities under the PAEA.
-Material filed in this docket will be available for review on the Commission's Web site, http://www.prc.gov.
+Interested persons are invited to comment on any or all aspects of the Postal Service's proposed modifications concerning the service performance measurement systems.
+Comments are due June 17, 2019.
+The Commission does not anticipate the need for reply comments at this time.
+The Commission intends to evaluate the comments received and use those suggestions to help carry out its service performance measurement responsibilities under the Postal Accountability and Enhancement Act.
+Material filed in this docket will be available for review on the Commission's website, http://www.prc.gov.

 It is ordered:

-1. Docket No. PI2015-1 is established for the purpose of receiving comments regarding the Postal Service's proposed service performance measurement systems.
+1. The Commission establishes Docket No. PI2019-1 for the purpose of considering the Postal Service's proposed modifications to its market dominant service performance measurement systems.

-3. Interested persons may submit written comments on any or all aspects of the Postal Service's proposed service performance measurement and reporting systems no later than March 26, 2015.
+2. Interested persons may submit written comments on any or all aspects of the Postal Service's proposals no later than June 17, 2019.

 By the Commission.